paazmaya/image-foldarizer/README.md

-  -v, --verbose            Verbose output, will print which file is currently being processed -n, --dry-run            Try it out without actually touching anything -E, --skip-existing      Skip when the group directory already exists -l, --lowercase-suffix   Lowercase the resulting file suffixes, or use as is by default -i, --initial-character  Files are only processed if they start with a character, as oppose to a
+  -v, --verbose            Verbose output, will print which file is currently being processed -n, --dry-run            Try it out without actually touching anything -E, --skip-existing      Skip when the group directory already exists -k, --keep-suffix        Keep the original suffix, as default is to lowercase -i, --initial-character  Files are only processed if they start with a character, as oppose to a
                            number

-Version 3.0.0
+Version 4.0.0
 ```

 ## Contributing